AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/18_ES2017_string-padding-object-entries-object-values-and-more.md

 }
 ```

 Notice how I wrote a comma at the end of the second property.
-It will not throw any error if you don't put it, but it's a better practice to follow as it make your colleague’s or team member’s life easier.
+It will not throw any error if you don’t add it, but it’s a better practice to follow as it will make your colleague’s or team member’s life easier.

 ```javascript
 // I write